jayleposadas/app-dev/README.md

 ### • The End of the F***ing World *(2017-2019)*
 ### • Sex Education *(2019-2024)*

-# MY FAVORITE MOVIE SERIES:
+# My Favorite Movie Series:

 ### • Twilight *(2008-2012)*
 ### • Divergent *(2014-2016)*